Categories

 Sculpting the legs, Part II.
 Structure.

-When doing legs as when approaching any part of the figure, one of the most important parts is the structure.
+When doing legs as when approaching any part of the figure, one of the most important things is the structure.
 This is one of the basic things but it is at the core of everything.
 If you get that right, you gained 50% of the work, because in the structure lyes proportions, gesture, balance & weight.

 This is not easy and that is why is something that I focus first, without distractions by using a simplification system.
 Most beginners or intermediate sculptors don’t pay much attention to this part thinking that by concentrating in learning the anatomy and getting it right, this will help to get the best results.
 Well, even when this is true, I don’t fully agree with this.